Neurogami/LeapMotionP5/docs/ThePointerLocationExamples.md

 Processing sketches expect to find all required code files within the sketch folder.
 Rather than have to maintain the same code across multiple examples there is a file, `PointerDemoUtils.pde`, in the root of the `examples` folder, that has the common code.
 You need to copy that file into each of the `Pointer Location` folders before running any of them.

+Once that is done you can just load any of the examples in the Processing IDE or run them from command line.

+#### Yet another note about running the example code ####

+`LeapMotionP5` requires you to have the Leap SDK libraries in the `code` folder of your sketch.
+Rather than include these files with each sketch it is left to the user to get them from the Leap Motion.
+These files may be available as part of the source distribution for `LeapMotionP5`, in which case you can just copy those to whatever sketch needs them.
+However, you may be better off making sure you have the latest libraries from Leap Motion.
+If `LeapMotionP5` fails to work with the most current Leap Motion libraries then there is a bug in `LeapMotionP5` that should be fixed.

+The intent is to make sure that `LeapMotionP5` is kept up-to-date with the Leap Motion SDK.

 ## Version 1: The raw SDK approach ##